What is Josh Groban's Net Worth and Salary?

-Josh Groban Net Worth and Salary: Josh Groban is an American singer, songwriter, musician, actor, and record producer who has a net worth of $35 million dollars.
-He has been nominated for several Grammy Awards, Billboard Music Awards, and Tony Awards.
+Josh Groban is an American singer, songwriter, musician, actor, and record producer who has a net worth of $25 million.
+Josh Groban has been nominated for several Grammy Awards, Billboard Music Awards, and Tony Awards.
 Groban has sold over 25 million records worldwide, and many of his songs have hit #1 on the Billboard Adult Contemporary Charts.

 In 1997 and 1998, he attended an arts camp in Michigan where he majored in musical theater and began taking vocal lessons.
 He went on to graduate from the Los Angeles County High School for the Arts in 1999.
 During that year, Josh started working for David Foster as a rehearsal singer, where he sang as a stand-in for Andrea Bocelli with Celine Dion.
 Groban then entered Carnegie Mellon University, intent on studying musical theater.
 However, after four months, he was offered a recording contract with Warner Bros.
 Records and subsequently left college to pursue a career in singing.